DominicTremblay/w8d3-kickoff-march4/express_react_setup.md

 ## Install The Back-End

-- express final-project-name
+- express --view=ejs final-project-name
 - cd final-project-name && npm install
 - edit bin/www and change the port to 3001
-- add console.log to listen and add a start script
+- add console.log to onListening and add a start script
 - install nodemon:

-`npm install nodemon --save`
+`npm install nodemon --save-dev`

 - add local script to start nodemon with `npm run local`